Implementing the Settings UI

 public partial class SettingsUI : UserControl, IFileTypeSettingsAware<UserSettings>

-Initialize the Plug-in User Interface Settings When the user raises the plug-in user interface, the control element should be set according to what is stored in the settings bundle.
-This is handled by setting the _userSettings object (which we declared previously) and implementing the Settings property from IFileTypeSettingsAware.
+When the user opens the plug-in user interface, set the control element according to what is stored in the settings bundle.
+Do this by setting the _userSettings object and implementing the Settings property from IFileTypeSettingsAware:

 public UserSettings Settings